yetanotherkevin/BlackMUDlet/README.md

   - Only returns exact matches, so "/item dragon-shield" probably won't work as it would in game
   - The same function could be used on textfiles containing non-item information, as long as each entry is separated with a blank line

+**Use the .mpackage to install to ensure itemdb.txt ends up in the correct location.**

+Example:
 ```
 /item silver armbands